- Where can I see my library fines?

 I think I returned an item that still appears on my account.

-- Lilly Music Library: email, call 617-627-3594, or stop by the library in Granoff Music Center on the Medford campus
+- Lilly Music Library: email Lilly, call 617-627-3594, or stop by the library in Granoff Music Center on the Medford campus

 What do I do if I lost or damaged an item?

 It happens sometimes.
-You may have the option to buy a new replacement item if an appropriate one is available.
+You may have the option to buy a new replacement item if an appropriate one is available, or to pay the lost item fee.
 Please contact the library from which you borrowed the item to talk it over before purchasing replacements.

-Refunds from the bursar cannot be issued for materials borrowed from other libraries through Interlibrary Loan.
+Note: The Bursar cannot issue refunds for materials borrowed from other libraries through Interlibrary Loan.

 For further assistance related to fines and billing, please contact the library or libraries where you checked out the item(s):